 My Favorite Sources On This Debate

-If you read all of the sources listed below, you will get a much better sense of all sides of the argument from several different perspectives.
-And then it actually starts to become interesting (no, really, I meant it) as you listen in on some of the behind-the-scenes discussion, bickering, and snobbery, that occurs as our language evolves right before our very eyes.
+If you read all of the sources listed below, you’ll get a much better sense of all sides of the argument from several different perspectives.
+And then it actually starts to become interesting (yes, really, I meant it) as you listen in on some of the behind-the-scenes discussion, bickering, and snobbery, that occurs as our language evolves right before our very eyes.

 • Hanes, Elizabeth.
 Health Care Or Healthcare: Which Is It?
 25 Nov.
 2013.
 Web.
 9 Sep.
 2016. (http://elizabethhanes.com/writing/health-care-or-healthcare-which-is-it)